koculu/Regor/docs/api/computeMany.md

 ## Overview

-The `computeMany` function is a utility provided by Regor.
-It allows you to create a computed ref object that depends on multiple source ref objects and a computation function.
+The `computeMany` function allows you to create a computed ref object that depends on multiple source ref objects and a computation function.
 The computed ref automatically updates when any of the source refs change, making it useful for deriving values from multiple reactive data sources.

 ## Usage